tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 These quick start guides are provided to get you up and running with the Python scripts that I have created and shown:

 [\[Quick Start for Provided Meraki Dashboard Script\]](#quick-start-guide-for-the-meraki-dashboard-script)
-This script can do the following tasks:
+The [Meraki dashboard script](scripts/meraki-dashboard.py) can do the following tasks:

 * Create Networks (Clone Networks)
 * Create Admins